Easy Crockpot Sweet Potato Casserole (w/ Pecan Topping!)

 – Christine

-Slow Cooker Sweet Potato Casserole will Simplify Your Holiday Season
+This Simple Sweet Potato Casserole will Save Your Holiday Season

 - Sweet potatoes: “Yam” and “sweet potato” are often used interchangeably, but for this recipe look for orange-fleshed sweet potatoes with dark orange-brown skin.
 I have not tested this recipe with canned sweet potatoes, but if you give it a try, let me know how it turns out in the comments!

 - Orange juice: Is used to naturally sweeten the mashed sweet potatoes without any refined sugar.
+Use freshly squeeze, please, it makes all the difference!
 Apple cider will also work, as will chicken or vegetable broth for a savory option.

 - Cream and butter: Used to add richness and creaminess, dairy-free creamer and dairy-free butter can be used for a dairy-free and vegan option.